 Can I make an emissions claim for multiple cars?

 Yes.
 You can make a claim for each vehicle you bought which is eligible.
 Just fill out a separate form for each car.

 How long does an emissions claim take?

 This is part of a group action lawsuit which is a complicated legal proceeding.
 This means it is difficult to estimate a timeframe, but it will likely take a few years.
 In the case of VW claims, they were first grouped together by the court in May 2018, with the trial due in January 2023.
 However, a settlement was reached in May 2022.

 Which manufacturers can I make a diesel emissions claim against?

-At the moment you can only claim against Mercedes in the UK.
-However, many vehicles were also affected by the initial scandal including Volkswagen, BMW, Vauxhall, Ford, Citroen, Peugeot, Renault, Nissan, Skoda, Jaguar, Volvo, Hyundai, and Land Rover.
+At the moment you can only claim against Mercedes, BMW and Vauxhall.
+However, many vehicles were also affected by the initial scandal including Volkswagen, Ford, Fiat, Citroen, Peugeot, Renault, Nissan, Skoda, Jaguar, Volvo, Hyundai, and Land Rover.
 Some of these claims may open up in the near future.